Jyustin/test-fastpages/_pages/vocab.md

 conditional statements: when the code acts based on different conditions based on user input or stored data.

 NESTED CONDITIONAL: conditional statement in a conditional statement

+Sequencing: when you do certain steps in order, for example, doing the first step then the second then the third, etc.

+Selection: when the programmer decides between two different outcomes.